8/11/2025

 Conference Operator

 Ladies and gentlemen, thank you for standing by.
-Good afternoon and welcome to the BioCardia first quarter financial results and business update conference call.
-All participants will be in listen only mode.
+Good afternoon and welcome to the BioCardia Second Quarter Financial Results and Business Update Conference Call.
+All participants will be in listen-only mode.
 Should you need assistance, please signal a conference specialist by pressing the star key followed by zero.
 After today's presentation, there will be an opportunity to ask questions.
-To ask a question, you may press star, then one on your touchtone phone.
-To withdraw your question, please press star, then two.
-Participants of this call are advised that the audio of this conference call is being broadcast live over the internet and is also being recorded for playback purposes.
+To ask a question, you may press star then one on your touchscreen or keypad.
+To withdraw your question, please press star then two.
+Participants of this call are advised that the audio of this conference call is being broadcast live over the Internet and is also being recorded for playback purposes.
 A webcast replay of the call will be available approximately one hour after the end of the call.
-I would now like to turn the call over to Miranda Cato of BioCardia Investor Relations.
+I would now like to turn the call over to Miranda Pito of BioCardia Investor Relations.
 Please go ahead, Miranda.

 speaker

-Thank you, Dave.
-Good afternoon and thank you for participating in today's conference call.
-Joining me from BioCardia's leadership team are Peter Altman, president and chief executive officer and David McClung, the company's chief financial officer.
-During this call, management will be making forward-looking statements including statements that address BioCardia's expectations for future performance and operational results, references to management's intentions, beliefs, projections, analyses, and current expectations.
-Such factors include, among others, the inherent uncertainties associated with developing new products, technologies, and obtaining regulatory approval.
+Thank you very much.
+Good afternoon, and thank you all for participating in today's conference call.
+Joining me from BioCardio's leadership team are Peter Altman, President and Chief Executive Officer, and David McClung, the company's Chief Financial Officer.
+During this call, management will be making forward-looking statements, including statements that address BioCardio's expectations for future performance and operational results, references to management's intentions, beliefs, projections, outlook, analyses, and current expectations.
+Such factors include, among others, the inherent uncertainties associated with developing new products, technologies, and obtaining regulatory approvals.
 Forward-looking statements involve risks and other factors that may cause actual results to differ materially from those statements.
-For more information about these risks, please refer to the risk factors and cautionary statements described in BioCardia's report on form 10K, filed with the SEC on March 26th, 2025, and in subsequently filed reports on form 10Q.
-The content of this call contains time-sensitive information that is accurate only as of today, May 14th, 2025.
-Except as required by law, the company disclaims any obligation to publicly update or revise any information to reflect events or circumstances that occur after this call.
-It is now my pleasure to turn the call over to Dr. Peter Altman, BioCardia's president and CEO.
+For more information about these risks, please refer to the risk factors and cautionary statements described in BioCardio's report on Form 10-K, filed with the SEC on March 26, 2025, and in subsequently filed reports on Form 10-Q. The content of this call contains time-sensitive information that is accurate only as of today, August 11, 2025.
+Except as required by law, the company disclaims any obligation to publicly update or revise any information to reflect events, or circumstances that occur after this call.
+It is now my pleasure to turn the call over to Dr. Peter Altman, BioCardia's President and CEO.
 Peter, please go ahead.

 speaker